Bellahhm/Tracing-Persuasive-Dynamics-via-LLM-based-Multi-Agent-Networks/README.md

 # Tracing-Persuasive-Dynamics-via-LLM-based-Multi-Agent-Networks
-This is a repository for article "Influence in Motion: Tracing Persuasive Dynamics via LLM based Multi-Agent Networks "data and database of simulation codes.
+This repository contains the data and simulation codes for the article "Influence in Motion: Tracing Persuasive Dynamics via LLM-based Multi-Agent Networks".

-We design a hybrid architecture consisting of (1) a cognitive–affective agent (CAA) module, which equips agents with linguistic repertoires, memory traces, and reflective capacities, and (2) an adaptive interaction simulator (AIS), which governs recruitment, discourse dynamics, and network evolution.
-We evaluate this framework through an exemplary simulation on topic discussion, observing how discourse-driven interactions yield polarization, influence shifts, and group formation.
+This project implements a bottom-up simulation framework integrating Large Language Model (LLM)-driven agents into an agent-based modeling (ABM) environment.

+The architecture consists of two components:
+Cognitive–Affective Agent (CAA) Module
+Implements language-based response generation, memory traces, and context-sensitive state updating using LLM prompts.

+Adaptive Interaction Simulator (AIS)
+Governs interaction scheduling, discourse exchange, persuasion dynamics, and network evolution.

+The framework enables the observation of how discourse-driven interactions aggregate into macro-level outcomes such as opinion clustering, influence redistribution, and structural polarization.

+The experiment reported in the paper is based on an exemplary simulation run on a contested topic within a directed Watts–Strogatz network.